vatpac-technology/sops/docs/terminal/tindal.md

 | 32   | 3NM downwind  | `A020`   |

 ### Coded Clearances
-Aircraft departing to certain defined groups of SUA may be cleared a coded clearance.
+Aircraft departing to certain defined groups of SUA may be cleared via a coded clearance.

 | Coded Clearance | Restricted Areas |
 | --------------- | ---------------- |